daddyblondlegs/daddyblondlegs.githu/_posts/2014-02-14-Motorbiking-across-Vietnam copy.md

 <div class="img1"><a href="https://64.media.tumblr.com/138f80eec8cacbf60cac5d87edd790f7/780577d8ca9ac848-a9/s500x750/3c16293291f2930f315a6abf7eb4ad778d52bba4.jpg"><img alt="" class="glightbox" src="https://64.media.tumblr.com/138f80eec8cacbf60cac5d87edd790f7/780577d8ca9ac848-a9/s2048x3072/d49c02650f111abfd4599353ba0df89b956550a5.jpg"></a></div></div>

 The company I bought my bike from, bought it back from me in HCMC for about $200.
 For 14 days of full-throttle excitement, that's quite the deal!
-It was my first trip where I crossed a lot of distance, and inspired a trip to India that failed and became a <div class="img1"><a href="https://daddyblondlegs.com/Motorbiking-across-Malaysia/">trip to Malaysia</a></div>, and later a really cool <div class="img1"><a href="https://daddyblondlegs.com//Motorbiking-across-Myanmar/">excursion across Myanmar</a></div>.
+It was my first trip where I crossed a lot of distance, and inspired a trip to India that failed and became a <a href="https://daddyblondlegs.com/Motorbiking-across-Malaysia/">trip to Malaysia</a>, and later a really cool <a href="https://daddyblondlegs.com//Motorbiking-across-Myanmar/">excursion across Myanmar</a>.